 Vacuuming

+Many rugs require regular vacuuming to prevent the build up of dirt and dust, as well as to deter shedding in wool rugs.
 Ideally, you should vacuum your rug once a week (twice a week at most) making sure to vacuum in the direction of the pile.
 Avoid over-vacuuming as this can damage some natural-fibre rugs.
 Synthetic rugs can be vacuumed on any setting, however natural fibre rugs should be treated delicately.
-Avoid using a rotating head/beater bar or any Dyson brand vacuum on any rug.
-Some beater bar vacuums have a carpet head.
-If so, you may use it on the lowest power setting but avoid loop pile rugs, fringing or the edging of your rug as it may still pull.
+Avoid using a rotating head/beater bar on any rug.
+For delicate materials such as viscose, silk and bamboo silk it is recommended to use a carpet sweeper in lieu of a vacuum.
+Do not vacuum fringe and opt instead for a brush or broom to remove dust and dirt.

-Spot Stains
+Spot Cleaning Stains & Spills

-Use a gentle detergent such as Woolite or a non-biological washing powder to remove the stain.
+If a spillage occurs on your rug, address the spill immediately, carefully blotting the excess liquid with a white dry cloth.
+It's important to blot the area instead of wiping or scrubbing, to prevent further damage to the pile.
+Use a gentle detergent such as Woolite or a non-biological washing powder and warm water to remove the stain.
 Do not use bleaching agents or carpet cleaners.
-Do not use a detergent or water on jute, viscose, silk or sisal rugs as this can stain the pile permanentlyBlot instead of wipe to prevent further damage to the dye and pile.
+If a stain does not come out immediately repeat the process a few times, leaving time for the rug to dry in between.
+Do not use a detergent or water on jute, viscose, silk or sisal rugs as this can stain the pile permanently.

 The material is manufactured to repel liquid.
 Blot any spills immediately with a clean dry cloth or kitchen paper and the stain should be removed with ease.
 It's important to note that some liquids with strong tannins may still stain the pile if untreated for an extended period of time.